deepak0405/GSoC2018_documentation/README.md

 2. [Clustering Remote Cups Queue and IPP Network Printer] - This commit allows clustering remote cups queue and IPP Network printer together in a queue.
 For the same following changes were done:
     * Changed implicitclass backend, so that job is directly sent to the printer, rather than queuing job on the local cups server.
     * Changed cups-browsed.c, so that now it sends the uri of the printer to the implicitclass backend.
-    * For Load Balancing Type *queue_on_server*, changed cupsGetJob function so that number of queues is directly queried to the printer.
+    * For Load Balancing Type *queue_on_server*, changed cupsGetJob function so that number of jobs is directly queried to the printer.
 3. [Generating Merged Attributes for the Cluster]: Generated an ipp_t* which contains combined attributes for all the printers in the cluster.
 4. [Generating Conflicts for the printer]: Generated cups Array which contains the constraints in the cluster, i.e. pair of attributes which can't be satisfied by any printer in the cluster.
 5. [Generating Cluster PPD File]: This commit facilitates generation of ppd file for the cluster, which contains options supported by all printers in the cluster and the constraints.